Scaling Behavior of Public Procurement Activity: Results and Discussion

 \subsection{Regional Divide}

-One application of Scale-Adjusted Indicators is to identify and compare patterns between groups of regions.
-By helping to identify commonalities but also exceptions, it can aid policymakers in pushing the adequate policies for regional development \cite{pumain2019two}.
-In that sense, Portugal is marked by different regional development profiles related to the natural, social, and economic diversity that loosely runs from North to South and its urban system anchored on two main metropolitan areas (Lisbon and Porto).
-On the other hand, the country deals with substantial challenges stemming from significant migration movements towards coastal regions (and the ongoing decline in population growth) that, in time, amplified territorial disparities mainly marked by the dichotomy of Interior/Coastal regions \cite{alegria1990norte,rees1998internal,ferrao2002portugal,PNPOT2018,PNPOT2019}.
+One application of Scale-Adjusted Indicators is to identify and compare patterns between groups of regions \cite{bettencourt2010urban}.
+By helping to identify commonalities but also exceptions, they can aid policymakers in pushing adequate policies for regional development \cite{pumain2019two}.
+In that sense, Portugal is marked by different regional development profiles related to the natural, social, and economic diversity that loosely runs from North to South and its urban system anchored on two main metropolitan areas (Lisbon and Porto) \cite{onnerfors2019eurostat}.
+On the other hand, the country deals with substantial challenges stemming from significant migration movements towards coastal regions (and the ongoing decline in population growth) that, in time, amplified territorial disparities mainly marked by the dichotomy of Interior/Coastal regions \cite{alegria1990norte,rees1998internal,ferrao2002portugal,PNPOT2018,PNPOT2019,nordhaus2011geographically,nordhaus2011geographically}.

-In light of such regional realities in Portugal, it is interesting to investigate whether public procurement activities reveal some of these well-known dichotomies, which means if differences among the described groups exhibit different and distinguishable patterns.
-To that end, and as a first exercise, we grouped municipalities according to whether they are located in the Coast/Interior or the North/South of Portugal\footnote{It is noteworthy to mention that there is no generally agreed definition of these regional groups, in that sense in this work we take the most neutral definition possible.
-However, using this methodology, further regional definitions can be tested in future work.}.
-We defined as Coastal municipalities all those that have a coastline or that are enclaves of municipalities with a coastline, else they are categorized as Interior.
-Moreover, we used the coordinates of each municipality capital as a point of reference to classify them as being in the North or South.
-In particular, we classified as North the $140$ municipalities whose city coordinates are the northernmost; the remaining $138$ are classified as being in the South.
+In light of such regional realities in Portugal, we investigate whether public procurement activities exhibit different and distinguishable patterns.
+We grouped municipalities according to whether they are located on the Coast/Interior or in the North/South\footnote{It is noteworthy to mention that there is no generally agreed upon definition of these regional groups.}.
+We defined as Coastal municipalities all those that have a coastline or that are enclaves of municipalities with a coastline, else they were categorised as Interior.
+Moreover, we used the coordinates of each municipality city center as a point of reference to classify them as being in the North or South.
+In particular, we classified as North the 140 municipalities whose city coordinates are the northernmost; the remaining 138 were classified as being in the South.
 Figure~\ref{Figure5}c shows the classification of each municipality.